moke-wu/moke-wu.github.io/_pages/about.md

 permalink: /
 title: ""
 seo_title: "Moke Wu | PhD Candidate in Economics"
-description: "Moke Wu is a PhD Candidate in Economics at the University of Strathclyde, researching applied macroeconomics, international macroeconomics and finance, geopolitical risk, and Bayesian macroeconometrics."
+description: "Moke Wu is a PhD Candidate in Economics at the University of Strathclyde.
+His research focuses on international macroeconomics and finance, geoeconomics, geopolitical risk, and applied Bayesian macroeconometrics."
 author_profile: false
 classes:
   - wide